donovanh/activate/README.md

     <script src="/javascripts/activate.js"></script>

-The script will automatically detect any `js-animate` class elements on the page and apply the `active` class when they are on-screen.
+The script will automatically detect any `js-animate` class elements on the page and apply the `js-active` class when they are on-screen.

 The animation CSS can be [downloaded here](https://github.com/donovanh/activate/blob/gh-pages/stylesheets/animations.css) and referenced whatever way suits you.

 ## Mobile (touch-enabled) devices

-As the onScroll event is quite unpredictable on touch devices, the `active` class will be applied by default.
+As the onScroll event is quite unpredictable on touch devices, the `js-active` class will be applied by default.
 I'd like to improve this and better support mobile devices soon.

 For reference, [the CSS source file is here](https://github.com/donovanh/activate/blob/gh-pages/stylesheets/animations.css).